-Over the past few weeks we have talked a lot about how to keep your child learning over the summer and to maintain the momentum the have gathered during the past year.
+Over the past few weeks we have talked a lot about how to keep your child learning over the summer through our summer reading program and the importance of keeping the momentum the have gathered during the past year.
 Why don’t we talk about the importance of building memories and family connections …

 Make it intentional and controlled.
 Not just for your children but for us too.
 Enough said!

 Intentionally spend time with your kids and… BE FULLY PRESENT IN EVERY MOMENT.
 (Put away the devices).
 Allow the best version of yourself to be present.
 Just ask yourself this …What does the best version of me look like for my children, and how do I show up in that moment?